themadan/amitness.github.io/content/articles/automate-ssh-commands.md

 ./deploy.sh
 ```

-This simple script has saved me a lot of time until the CI/CD process in place.
+This simple script has saved me a lot of time until the CI/CD process is in place.